 Frequently Asked Questions

 Welcome to the FAQ section for Stephen Barnett Jewellery Tuition, based in Farnham, Surrey, UK.
-I provide bespoke one-to-one jewellery making classes designed to suit your individual goals, skill level, and creative interests.
+I provide professional bespoke one-to-one jewellery making classes designed to suit your individual goals, skill level, and creative interests.

+My private jewellery tuition covers everything from stone setting, mount making, and wax carving, to CAD jewellery design using Rhino and MatrixGold.
 Each class is tailored to your pace and project, helping you build confidence, master professional techniques, and create beautifully finished jewellery with expert guidance.

 Frequently Asked Questions